JacobParis/tornado/README.md

 I'm sure there's some cleaner way of editing an item in place in an array but I'm running low on time so I'm going to leave one ugly modifySelectedTask function that makes gratuitious use of the spread operator

 However it does provide a nice API for me to interact with the tasks.
 Renaming them and archiving them each take just a simple one-liner.

+It doesn't make sense to edit or archive tasks that are already archived, so I can either make them unclickable or come up with a second dialog strictly for the archived tasks.
+Deleting them permanently is as simple as any other change, so I can copy paste my previous dialog and add delete functionality in a minute or two.